Skip to main content

 dynamicAllocation

 When we set dynamicAllocation true, the test cases are distributed among parallels at the runtime.
-This is valid in case of static test discovery.
+This is valid in case of local test discovery.
 In this case, the parallels are utilised in the most optimised manner.

 dynamicAllocation: true